 Knowledge graphs win on structured relationships and multi-hop reasoning.
 "Which teams depend on the payments service and what are their SLAs?" resolves through explicit traversal: payments-service → consumed-by → [checkout, subscriptions, invoicing] → SLA nodes.
 This is the depth play.
 Graphs win when the question requires traversing relationships, enforcing permissions, or reasoning across connected entities[7].

 The hybrid uses vectors for breadth and graphs for depth.
 A query router classifies the incoming question and fans out to both systems when both are needed.
 Results merge, deduplicate, and pass through a cross-encoder re-ranker before context assembly.
-Schema App's published evaluation reports roughly 15-30% improvements in faithfulness and answer relevancy with hybrid retrieval[6].
+Schema App's published evaluation reports 15-30% improvements in faithfulness and answer relevancy with hybrid retrieval[6].
 Actual gains depend heavily on corpus structure, re-ranking configuration, and caching.
 Calibrate against your own data.

 The corpus is primarily unstructured text — docs, emails, chat logs, support tickets